outsinre/outsinre.github.com/_posts/2017-10-10-lets-encrypt.md

 deploy_hook = systemctl reload nginx.service
 ```

-You can also put the hook command in an *executable* script under */etc/letsencrypt/renewal-hooks/deploy/*:
+You can also put the hook into */etc/letsencrypt/renewal-hooks/deploy/*.
+For example, here is a hook script:

 ```bash
 #!/usr/bin/env bash